Laughing-Bulls/skiplist/README.md

 # SkipList Implementation Project in Python

 ### To construct and utilize the skiplist in **SkipList.py**, use the **SkipListTest.py** program, provided by the professor.

 ### Performance testing of the skiplist can be run with the program **tester.py**<br>

+- Install dependencies by running `pip3 install -r requirements.txt`
 - Dictionary sizes and other testing parameters can be changed at the bottom of this file<br>